SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Background

-Many-core architectures integrate cores into a scalable on-chip network to exploit massive parallelism.
+Spatial DNN accelerators integrate an array of cores into a scalable on-chip network to exploit parallelism in deep learning inference~\cite{chen2016eyeriss,lie2023cerebras,cai2024gemini,prabhakar2024sambanova,genc2024stellar}.
+This class of domain-specific accelerator is the hardware target of this work.
 Figure \ref{fig:manycore} illustrates the fundamental components of such an architecture.
-Inter-core communication is enabled by the on-chip network, which can adopt a variety of topologies.
+Inter-core communication is enabled by the Network-on-Chip (NoC), which can adopt various topologies.
 Common structures include 2D-mesh, torus, and ring networks \cite{zheng2021adapt,feng2024ring}, while more complex topologies such as hypercube and dragonfly have also been proposed \cite{feng2023scalable}.
 These topologies can support different communication patterns and, in specific scenarios, provide higher bandwidth.
 In this work, we focus on mesh-based networks, as they are implementation-friendly and are the most widely adopted topology in practice \cite{taylor2003scalar,gratz2006implementation}.
 Each core is directly connected to a router and consists of three major components: a control unit, a compute unit, and a scratchpad memory.
 The control unit manages intra-core resource allocation and task scheduling.
-The compute unit executes application workloads and integrates heterogeneous accelerators such as vector units or tensor units, depending on requirements.
-The scratchpad memory is a small, high-speed SRAM placed adjacent to the compute unit, typically less than \SI{64}{\kibi\byte} in capacity.
+The compute unit executes DNN operators and typically integrates specialized accelerators such as vector units or tensor units optimized for matrix operations.
+The scratchpad memory is a small, high-speed SRAM placed adjacent to the compute unit, typically less than \SI{64}{\kibi\byte} in capacity, storing activations, weights, and intermediate results.
 It is explicitly managed by software or compilers, thereby simplifying hardware coherence logic \cite{10.1145/1176887.1176933,banakar2002scratchpad}.